Dyson V11 Outsize

-Along with these attachments, the V11 Outsize also includes a docking station and wand storage clip.
+Along with these attachments, the V11 Outsize also includes a docking station with charger and wand storage clip.
 The latter is useful for storing two tools on the vacuum while you clean.

 Suction Power & Cleaning Performance

-As you would expect from a vacuum costing more than £600, the V11 Outsize provides excellent all-round cleaning performance.
-It has powerful suction power due to Dyson’s latest motor, which is the strongest yet.
+As you would expect from a vacuum costing more than £600, the V11 Outsize provides excellent cleaning performance on nearly all different floor types.
+It has powerful suction power due to Dyson’s latest motor, which is the strongest yet and rivals that of a corded vac.
 There’s also a digital motor within the floorhead, which spins stiff bristles up to 60 times each second.